nonnb/nonnb.github.io/SmartGit/Latest/DevelopmentProcesses/Feature-Flow.md

 - Feature flow will ensure that you are up to date with the selected from trunk branch before allowing you to continue.
 - If the trunk branch Require that any merge conflicts be resolved, rather than having to resolve them after the new feature has been pushed to the remote and a new pull request opened.
 - Local feature branch names are not reserved on the remote when starting features

+**Note:**
+In this article we refer to 'trunk' branches as any long-lived branch in your repository, such as `main`, `master`, `develop` or release support branches.
+On the SmartGit UI, the term 'trunk' branch and 'main' branch are used interchangeably, but note that the concept extends to **any** trunk branch, and there is no requirement to use a branch with the name *main* when using the Feature Flow process.

 ## Configuring Feature Flow